Supportive treatment for myeloma

 How it is given

-Immunoglobulin is produced from blood donor plasma and can injected into a vein (intravenously) or under the skin (subcutaneously).
+Immunoglobulin is produced from blood donor plasma and can be injected into a vein (intravenously) or under the skin (subcutaneously).
 When delivered intravenously, each treatment takes 2–4 hours and most people receive one dose a month.
-When delivered subcutaneously, it takes about 30 minutes and is delivered by a pump or a slow injection.
+When given subcutaneously, it takes about 30 minutes and is delivered by a pump or a slow injection.
+It’s often possible to give yourself subcutaneous treatment at home, once you have been shown how to do so.

 Side effects

-Side effects are uncommon with IRT.
-Occasionally, some people experience a headache, low-grade fever, nausea, diarrhoea or an allergic reaction at the site of the injection.
+Side effects are uncommon but may include a headache, low-grade fever, nausea, diarrhoea or reaction at the injection site.
 Side effects are more common with the first treatment and are temporary.

 Plasma exchange

-Plasma exchange may be used if the level of paraprotein in the blood is very high, making the blood thicker and slower to circulate.
-This causes symptoms such as blurred vision and confusion.
+If the level of paraprotein in the blood is very high, it makes the blood thicker and slower to circulate.
+This causes symptoms such as blurred vision and confusion, but a plasma exchange may help.
+The plasma is the clear fluid that carries blood cells around the body and contains much of the extra paraprotein.

 How it is given

 A needle is placed into a vein in each arm.
 Blood is removed from one arm and passed through a machine that separates it into each of the blood components.
-The plasma, which contains much of the extra paraprotein, is removed and replaced with either plasma from a donor or a plasma substitute such as albumin (a blood protein).
+The plasma is removed and replaced with plasma from a donor, or a plasma substitute such as albumin (a blood protein).
 The blood is then returned to the body via the other arm.
-This process usually takes a few hours and is not painful.
+The process usually takes a few hours and is not painful.

 View the Cancer Council NSW editorial policy.